TDHCA Governing Board

 The policy-making body of the agency is a seven-member board, appointed by the governor with the advice and consent of the Texas Senate.
 The members hold office for staggered terms, with the terms of two or three members expiring on January 31 of each odd-numbered year.
 Members must be registered voters and may not hold another public office.
 These are non-salaried positions and the Governor designates the chair.

-If you need assistance, please visit Help for Texans.
+- If you or someone you know is in need of assistance, please visit Help for Texans.

-For further general information, please visit the Housing Resource Center.
+- For general Department information, please visit the TDHCA's Overview.

 Members of the TDHCA Board